shipujin/liveslak/README.txt

 === Boot from an ISO file on disk ===

-If you downloaded a liveslak ISO file and want to boot that ISO directly from its location on your computer's hard drive, you can use the following Grub configuration block and add it to your ''/boot/grub/grub.cfg'':<code>
+If you downloaded a liveslak ISO file and want to boot that ISO directly from its location on your computer's hard drive, you can use the following Grub configuration block and add it to your ''/boot/grub/grub.cfg'' (the example code assumes you downloaded the XFCE ISO and stored it as ''/data/ISOS/slackware64-live-xfce-current.iso''):<code>
 menuentry " LIVESLAK ISO" --class gnu-linux --class os --class icon-linux {
   set iso='/data/ISOS/slackware64-live-xfce-current.iso'
   set bootparms='load_ramdisk=1 prompt_ramdisk=0 rw printk.time=0 kbd=us tz=Europe/Amsterdam lang=nl'